anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ### Data

-> Describe the static (ex. labeled dataset) and dynamic (ex. data streams that deliver live features) sources of data that we depend on.
+Describe the static (ex. labeled dataset) and dynamic (ex. data streams that deliver live features) sources of data that we depend on.
 This is also the space to think about data privacy/security and sources of data that we *would* like to have but are not available.
 We can also use this section to describe the process of labeling our dataset and even how we settled on the inputs and target space.

+??? quote "Our task"

     - **static**:
         - access to a labeled and validated dataset with content metadata and all relevant tags.
         - information on feature origins and schemas.
         - how did we settle on these labels?
         - what kind of validation did this data go through?
         - was there sampling of any kind applied to create this dataset?
         - are we introducing any data leaks?
     - **dynamic**:
         - access to live content metadata as an author is creating content.

 ### Evaluation

-> Regardless of our approach, we need to be able to evaluate how we’re performing.
+Regardless of our approach, we need to be able to evaluate how we’re performing.
 This evaluation criteria needs to be comprehensive and mimic what we can expect in production as much as possible.
+This is also the section where we would discuss [offline](evaluation.md){:target="_blank"} and [online](monitoring.md#performance){:target="_blank"} evaluation methods.

+#### Metrics

 One of the hardest challenges with evaluation is trying the metrics from the product's [objectives](#objectives) with metrics that our model is able to produce.
 We need to prove that what we're optimizing for is the best direct measure of the core business metric(s) that we're concerned with.
-This is also the section where we would discuss [offline](evaluation.md){:target="_blank"} and [online](monitoring.md#performance){:target="_blank"} evaluation methods.

-#### Metrics
+??? quote "Our task"
     We want to be able to suggest highly relevant tags (precision) so we don't fatigue the user with noise.
 But *recall* that the whole point of this task is to suggest tags that the author will miss (recall) so we can allow our users to find the best resource!
 We may also want to evaluate performance for specific classes or [slices](evaluation.md#slices){:target="_blank"} of data.

 !!! question "What are our priorities"
     For our respective industries or areas of interest, do you we where the priorities are (metrics, errors and other tradeoffs)?